Herman Boerhaave

 Overview

 The Rijksmuseum Boerhaave celebrated the 350th birthday of Herman Boerhaave with a temporary exhibition that brought his scientific legacy to life.
-Visitors followed the physician’s milestones through past Leiden, exploring key locations from the botanical garden to his home.
-Bold graphic panels, historical artifacts, and multimedia elements uncovered his fight against scientific misinformation and his lasting impact on medicine.
+Visitors followed the physician’s milestones through historic Leiden, exploring key locations from the botanical garden to his home.

 • A young woman kneeling in front of a glass case containing a bronze bust, carefully observing the sculpture below a graphic wall that combines Herman Boerhaave’s name and stylized portrait.